 EEOC workers getting a one-two punch

 Likewise, federal employees with discrimination complaints are affected by a one-two punch.
-EEOC presses a shrinking unit of administrative judges to hit unattainably high quotas by closing cases through summary judgement or without discovery.
+EEOC presses a shrinking unit of administrative judges to hit unattainably high quotas by closing cases through summary judgment or without discovery.
 Now the agency is proposing a harmful governmentwide rule change that would impede federal victims of discrimination from getting the help of their union representative.

 The current rule allows federal workers to select the representative of their choice to assist them with EEO complaints.
 The administration’s proposal singles out union representatives as the only category of federal employee who could not assist on official time during work hours.